balazsdukai/batch3dfier/README.rst

     -   ``all`` to process all tiles in the footprint tile index.

 -   Expects that the footprints, the *tile indexes* of footprints and pointcloud are stored in a PostgreSQL database, the pointcloud stored in files.

+- In case of CSV-BUILDINGS-MULTIPLE output format, it can copy the CSV contents into postgres, thus the different buildings heights can be joined on the footprints.

 -   Has been only tested with *BAG* and *AHN* data sets.